 Don't waste your time looking round for someone who is going to do the job for you, you won't find him.
 If you won't do it yourselves, it is not going to be done.
-Take your present Members of Parliament just as you find them and disabuse them of the ideas that they are heaven-sent geniuses, whom you have elected to run the country for you.
+Take your present Members of Parliament just as you find them and disabuse them of the idea that they are heaven-sent geniuses, which you have elected to run the country for you.
 They don't run the country anyway, but you let them think that they do.
 Your Members of Parliament are elected to represent the common will, not the uncommon intelligence.
 The proper place for intelligence is in the ranks of the technicians who should be the servants of the common will.

 With the common will goes the common power, that is to say, the Army, the Navy, the Air Force, the police, and the other sanctions of the Crown.
-It isn't necessary and it is obviously utterly impracticable for you to organize an army, navy and air force to fight the State.
+It isn't necessary and it is obviously utterly impracticable for you to organise an army, navy and air force to fight the State.
 The State has them already, and the State is your State.
 Make it perfectly clear that you are going to have it used for your purposes and not for the purposes of the oligarchy.

-In this connection, perhaps I may emphasize the absurdity of talking about systems, as if systems could be run without men.
-Deep down below questions of finance the fundamental issue which is at stake in civilization at the present time is that of personal responsibility.
+In this connection, perhaps I may emphasise the absurdity of talking about systems, as if systems could be run without men.
+Deep down below questions of finance the fundamental issue, which is at stake in civilisation at the present time, is that of personal responsibility.

-You cannot fight a system, you can only fight the people who put a system into operation.
-You cannot fight robbery, you can only fight robbers.
-You cannot fight malaria, you can only destroy mosquitoes.
-One of the most pestilential features of our present civilization is the idea that if someone is paid by an organization to do an injustice, the responsibility for the injustice lies upon the organization and not upon him.
+You cannot fight a system; you can only fight the people who put a system into operation.
+You cannot fight robbery you can only fight robbers.
+You cannot fight malaria you can only destroy mosquitoes.
+One of the most pestilential features of our present civilisation is the idea that if someone is paid by an organisation to do an injustice, the responsibility for the injustice lies upon the organisation and not upon him.

-Make no mistake about it, there is no justification for such a theory in the working of the universe.
-If you put your finger in the fire at the orders of the company which employs you, it is you who will be burnt, not the company.
-When a Government department inflicts some limitations of your liberty upon you, it is not a Government department which is doing it, it is some individual, and he does not inflict it upon an abstraction called "The Public", he inflicts it upon John Smith and Mrs. Brown.
+Make no mistake about it; there is no justification for such a theory in the working of the universe.
+If you put your finger in the fire at the orders of the company, which employs you, it is you who will be burnt, not the company.
+When a Government department inflicts some limitations of your liberty upon you, it is not a Government department, which is doing it, it is some individual, and he does not inflict it upon an abstraction called "The Public," he inflicts it upon John Smith or Mrs. Brown.
 You will never get effective action in connection with matters of the description that we are discussing tonight if you allow those who put the system into operation to disclaim responsibility for their particular share in it while benefiting by their aid to the so-called system.

-If tax collectors had to add out of their own pockets ten percent to the money they collect, we should all have much smaller assessments.
-The restoration of the conception of the responsibility of the individual for his acts, whether or not those acts are done under the orders of someone else is, in my opinion, essential to a better and more stable world, and I would particularly commend to your attention the habit of identifying actions with men rather than with systems.
+someone else is, in my opinion, essential to a better and more stable world, and I would particularly commend to your attention the habit of identifying actions with men rather than with systems.

-You will, in fact, be assisting those men to recognize their responsibility, which it is obvious is far from being the case at the present time have no intention whatever of so doing.
-But I would emphasize the immense advantage possessed by small and comparatively mobile communities in obtaining control over their own policy, and urge you to resist any suggestion which would diminish that advantage.
+You will, in fact, be assisting those men to recognise their responsibility, which it is obvious is far from being the case at the present time.

+It would be an impertinence for me to comment on local politics, and I have no intention whatever of so doing.
+But I would emphasise the immense advantage possessed by small and comparatively mobile communities in obtaining control over their own policy, and urge you to resist any suggestion, which would diminish that advantage.
 It is the settled policy of international finance to diminish local sovereignty, and it should be your policy to increase it.